ECCO CONFER Cases Round 4: Call for similar cases

 A call will be made once a year to all ECCO Members to propose CONFER case projects.
 Cases should correspond to 4 main themes of interest:

 Two to four cases will be selected by the CONFER steering committee.

 The proposing investigator will act as PI and develop his/her case into a CONFER case project with the steering committee.

 A call will then be made to all ECCO Members and affiliates who have encountered a similar case to contribute their case to the CONFER case series.

 All received cases will be joined into a case series by a PI and prepared for publication.

-3 manuscripts from round 1 and 1 manuscript from phase 2 have already been published/accepted for publication in JCC and 1 manuscript from phase 3 is currently in the process of being drafted!
+3 manuscripts from Round 1 and 1 manuscript from Round 2 have already been published/accepted for publication in JCC and 1 manuscript from phase 3 is currently in the process of being drafted!
 Further information will be available in due time...